Ersanio/snes-assembly-book/docs/programming/loading-and-storing.md

 ```
 ### Loading and storing addresses

-Of course, what would be the use to store things to a RAM address when you don’t know how to access the address again?
-You can load a RAM address’ contents into the A register by using LDA with a different addressing mode.
+Of course, what would be the use to store things to a RAM address when you don't know how to access the address again?
+You can load a RAM address' contents into the A register by using LDA with a different addressing mode.
 Here is an example.

 ```
 LDA $7E0013